opendistro/for-elasticsearch-docs/docs/elasticsearch/reindex-data.md

 With the `_reindex` operation, you can copy all or a subset of documents that you select through a query to another index.
 Reindex is a `POST` operation.
 In its most basic form, you specify a source index and a destination index.

 Reindexing can be an expensive operation depending on the size of your source index.
-We recommend you disable all replicas on your destination index and re-enable them once the reindex process is complete.
+We recommend you disable replicas in your destination index by setting `number_of_replicas` to `0` and re-enable them once the reindex process is complete.
 {: .note }

 ---